lovewithtruth/lovewithtruth.github.io/_posts/2017-07-02-letter-to-rainier-view.md

 title: Letter to Rainier View church
 ---

 The following is a letter that I wrote to the elders at the church I grew up in with much prayer to bring correction about issues of worldliness which are detrimental to holiness.
 These problems prevent the production of biblically-good fruit in each person under their teaching.
 By turning the grace of God into licentiousness these men, deny Jesus Christ by their works: nullifying any profession of faith (Titus 1:16).
 None of the problems were acknowledged in the response from Rainier View nor did they show me any place I am in error.
 I also sent this letter to the current pastor and now I believe it is time to warn the congregation, calling each one to biblical repentance and complete surrender to God.
 His thoughts are higher than our thoughts.
-His ways are higher than are ways.
+His ways are higher than our ways.

 ---